 Also known as: Green PP, Bio-based Polypropylene, Plant-based PP, Renewable PP

 Biodegradable materials can be broken down by microorganisms into natural substances like water, carbon dioxide, and biomass.
-Biodegradation rates and conditions vary significantly by material and environment, making standardized testing essential.
+Biodegradation rates and conditions vary significantly by material and environment — making standardized testing and proper end-of-life infrastructure essential.

 Compostable materials meet strict international standards requiring complete biodegradation and disintegration within 180 days in industrial composting facilities.
 Certification ensures environmental safety and compatibility with composting systems.